viniciuskneves/articles/prettier-eslint-typescript/README.md

 ```

 The `.` at the end means run across your whole codebase.
 You can run for a specific file or pattern if you want.
 This command will print the files formatted, nothing special.
 A more useful command happens when you add `--write` flag.
-Instead of printind the formatted code, it will write to the origin file.
+Instead of printing the formatted code, it will write to the origin file.

 Let's create a file called `index.js` with the following code: